-Welcome to the School of Creative Arts and in particular the FD in Film & Screen Media.
+Welcome to the Department of Creative Arts and in particular to Film & Screen Media.

-This handbook provides you with information about your Film & Screen Media (which is validated by The Open University), the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
+This handbook provides you with information about Film & Screen Media (which is validated by Open University), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.

-Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the film and screen media industries and also for progression onto a BA (Hons) Degree top-up course if that is your choice.
+Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the film & screen media industries and also for progression onto a BA (Hons) Degree top-up course if that is your choice.